Seeed-Studio/wiki-documents/docs/BeagleBone_Green.md

 ![enter image description here](https://github.com/SeeedDocument/BeagleBone_Green/blob/master/images/cover.jpg?raw=true)

-SeeedStudio BeagleBone Green (BBG) is a low cost, open-source, community supported development platform for developers and hobbyists.
+SeeedStudio BeagleBone Green is a low cost, open-source, community supported development platform for developers and hobbyists.
 It is a joint effort by [BeagleBoard.org](http://beagleboard.org/) and Seeed Studio.
 It is based on the classical open-source hardware design of [BeagleBone Black](http://beagleboard.org/black) and developed into this differentiated version.
-The BBG includes two Grove connectors, making it easier to connect to the large family of Grove sensors.
+The SeeedStudio BeagleBone Green includes two Grove connectors, making it easier to connect to the large family of Grove sensors.
 The on-board HDMI is removed to make room for these Grove connectors.

 Boot Linux in under 10 seconds and get started on development in less than 5 minutes with just a single USB cable.